-- your job title and duties; - · your rate of pay; - your standard hours of work; - that the position is indeterminate and full-time (at least an average of 30 regular hours a week, year-round); - any discretionary benefits in addition to those required by law (such as pension and medical plans, disability insurance, sick pay, accommodation and meal allowances, and extra paid vacations); and - if the position is covered by a collective agreement, a reference to the agreement.
+- Your job title and duties - Your hourly and annual wage - Your regular hours of work - Your work location, and whether you will regularly work remotely - That the position is indeterminate and full-time (at least an average of 30 regular hours a week, year-round) - Any discretionary benefits in addition to those required by law (such as pension and medical plans, disability insurance, sick pay, accommodation and meal allowances, and extra paid vacations) - If the position is covered by a collective agreement, a reference to the agreement

-Some occupations do not require an indeterminate job offer.
-For more information, please see:
+Some occupations do not require an indeterminate job offer to be considered for nomination.
+For more information, please see section 3.5 (c) job offer duration.